 In operation, when the 120 VAC and 12 VDC are applied, the system will energize the relays, one at a time.
 The three AC relays and two DC relays will move from the N/O to N/C position.
-However, the coils of all five relays are DC and the total current is monitored.
+However, the coils of all five relays are DC.
+The total current is monitored.
 If the total should exceed the 30 Amp service limit, the system will turn off the last load that was turned on.
 As it does this, it calculates the amount of current that was removed, which is the value for that load.
 This value is placed in memory.
 The system has "learned" the amount of current that particular appliance draws.
 This feature compensates for the differences in current draw over a range of line voltage and ambient temperature, by re-learning the load each time it is turned off.

-The system now waits until the total current is lower than 30 Amps, by the amount in memory, before it will turn that load back on.
+The system now waits until the total current is lower than 30 Amps by the amount in memory before it will turn that load back on.
 This assures that there is sufficient current to operate the load.

-NOTE: There is a two-minute minimum delay period after a load is shed, before the load can be turned back on again to prevent air conditioners from turning on with a head of pressure.
-During this delay period, if there is enough current available to energize the load, the LED status indicator for that load will flash.
-After the delay period expires, the load will be energized and the indicator will turn on.
+There is a two minute minimum delay period before the load will be turned back on again to prevent air conditioners from turning on with a head of pressure.